-What is the mind blind mode?
-It’s when blindness is in the mind not the eyes.
+What is the mind blind mode, and what causes it?
+It’s when blindness is in the mind, not the eyes.
 So, the eyes are useless if the mind is blind.
-Find out, so it doesn’t happen to you.
+Find out so it doesn’t happen to you.

 The Three Main Causes of Blindness